|Follow Naturenet on Twitter|

 Although for many years no new parks were made, since 1997 there were political moves towards designating new national parks in the UK and some have now been created.
 Loch Lomond and the Trossachs National Park was the first of these, and was designated in July 2002, followed by the Cairngorms National Park in 2003.
 New Forest National Park was designated in 2005, and the South Downs National Park was the most recent area to be deignated in 2010.

 In October 2002 it was announced that the Mournes could become Northern Ireland's first national park.
-We confidently predicted at the time that this will take some time to become reality - and over ten years later it still hasn't happened; so don't hold your breath.
+We confidently predicted at the time that this will take some time to become reality - and 21 years later it still hasn't happened; so don't hold your breath.